 At some point in your interview, your target company is going to ask why you were laid off from your last position.
 You want to be precise, framing things positively and professionally.
 After that, put the focus on how thrilled you are about the opportunity to be considered for this job.

-If you are going to discuss why you were let for from your previous position, consider the following.
+If you are going to discuss why you were let go from your previous position, consider the following.

 - Make sure you know your previous company’s policy on what exactly you can say.